DPR-droid/2022_09_Machine_Learning_and_Statistics/README.md

 # 3. Exercise Folder
-This README contains an overview of the two notebooks.
+This README contains an overview of the XXX notebooks.
 The Jupyter notebook contains the main body of work and lists all references used in the assignment.

 - 3.1 About the Notebooks
 - 3.2